 I’m still Bill Denbrough.
 You killed my brother, and you killed Stan, the man.
 You tried to kill Mike.
 And I am going to tell you something: this time I’m not going to stop until the job’s done.

-Bill’s statement marks the point when Bill’s anger and hate towards ‘It’ converge.
-Having been tortured by the death of his brother George, and the death of his friend Stan, Bill unleashes his bottled-up emotions as his quest for revenge reaches its end.
+Bill’s statement here marks when Bill’s anger and hate towards IT converged.
+Having been tortured by the death of his brother George and the death of his friend Stan, Bill unleashes his bottled-up emotions as his quest for revenge reaches its end.

 Oh, you’ll believe… you’ll see.
 This time, Little Buddy, I intend you to see everything, including the deadlights.

-A character that sought revenge throughout the entire book was It itself.
-With rage and anger after being defeated by a bunch of little 11 year-olds, It sets its mind on having the ultimate revenge on the losers club.
-It’s strive for vengeance gave the losers club an upper hand to defeat it.
+A character that sought revenge throughout the entire book was IT.
+With rage and anger after being defeated by a bunch of little 11-year-olds, IT decides on ultimate revenge on the Losers Club.
+The monster’s strive for vengeance gave the Losers Club an upper hand to defeat it.